erinconv/pycequeau/docs/grass.rst

   :alt: Mosaic image
   :align: center

-Now we are set to delineate the watershed using this DEM.
+Now we are all set to delineate the watershed using this DEM.

 Delineating the watershed